Tag Archive: humpback whale

 Click to enlarge.
 BCY0409 aka "Yogi".
 ID photo by Jim Borrowman, Stubbs Island Whale Watching.

-For the greater good, we often get local children involved in the naming and as a result have humpbacks with highly creative nicknames like “Rocket”, “Sprinter”, “Hunter”, “Shark Tooth”, “Barracuda” and “Ashes”.
+For the greater good, we often get local children involved in the naming and as a result have Humpbacks with highly creative nicknames like “Rocket”, “Sprinter”, “Hunter”, “Shark Tooth”, “Barracuda” and “Ashes”.

 Click to enlarge.
 Photo by Dave Towers, Seasmoke Whale Watching.